monash-emu/summer-vynnycky-white-validation/README.md

 All Excel spreadsheets were saved in the ./excel_examples/spreadsheets/ folder of this repository.
 Many examples are also available from Vynnycky and White in Berkely Madonna;
 these implementations were not considered.
+These examples are illustrated in the notebooks in the `./excel_examples/` folder.